| Other

 reading.

-will discuss the social, emotional, intellectual and moral/spiritual aspects of
+discuss the social, emotional, intellectual and moral/spiritual aspects of the

 will compare and contrast the two books bringing them into the context of their